An dive into our proto under the hood

 __default__

-: The default template, used if the config doesn’t specify awarn_template
+: The default template, used if the config doesn’t specify a warn_template

 .__default_styles__